Losing someone or something you love is hard.

 - want to be alone, or want to stay close to family or friends

 - find it hard to do your school work

 - feel more angry or frustrated than you usually do

 - have bad dreams or find it hard to sleep

 - feel lonely

 - feel worried because other people are sad too

 Losing someone you love is really hard.
 But there are people who want to help you and things you can do that may help.
 You could try:

 - Asking questions – It’s always OK to ask questions about things you don’t understand or find confusing.
 Talk to an adult you trust – someone who will listen to you and give you answers.

-- Spending time with whānau – Share your thoughts, feelings, and memories with each other.
+- Spending time with friends or whānau – Share your thoughts, feelings, and memories with each other.
 Look at photos and talk about the person who died – what you’ll miss about them.